UniMath/agda-unimath/src/foundation/connected-types.lagda.md

                     ≃ ║A║ₖ                  by the right unit law of Σ
 ```

-and so, in particular, if the total space is `k`-connected so is the base. ∎
+and so, in particular, if the total space is `k`-connected then so is the base.
+∎

 ```agda
 is-connected-base :